 A powerful combination of human insight and leading-edge technology

-Unigestion’s systematic, model-based analysis of assets and markets provides a robust and repeatable means of evaluating risk and potential return in a scalable way.
-Using sophisticated, proprietary tools, it leverages some of the latest developments in machine learning and big data for a comprehensive view of risk.
-Systematic models provide structure and process, to help strip out behavioural bias and an overreliance on any one individual.
+Unigestion’s systematic, model-based analysis of assets and markets provides a robust and repeatable means of evaluating risk.
+Our sophisticated, proprietary tools leverage some of the latest developments in machine learning and big data.
+They allow us to process vast samples of data – and to do so fast and often.
+Our models also provide structure and process, to help strip out emotional bias and an overreliance on any one individual.

 However, the best investment ideas do not come from machines alone.
-Machines can only base their analysis on historical data, but certain risks, such as geopolitical or corporate governance issues, require human vision to foresee and understand.
-Unprecedented events cannot be addressed through a purely quantitative process – qualitative analysis and experience will always be of value at these times.
+Models can identify regime shifts and new risk factors, but are weak at interpreting data and adapting to new paradigms.
+Certain risks, such as geopolitical risk or ESG issues, require human vision to foresee and understand.
+Machines can only base their analysis on historical data, and so unprecedented events cannot be addressed through a purely quantitative process.
+Qualitative analysis and experience will always be of value at these times.

-We complement our systematic approach with discretionary, forward-looking analysis within and across asset classes.
-Our investment teams scrutinise and validate the quantitative output, identify areas for improvement and overlay it with their current assessment of future risks.
-Their collective experience, knowledge of market structures and interpretation of market nuances are critical to our evaluation of risk.
+We complement our systematic models with discretionary, forward-looking analysis within and across asset classes.
+Our investment teams scrutinise the quantitative output, identify areas for improvement and overlay it with their assessment of future risks.
+Their collective experience, knowledge of market structures and interpretation of market nuances are critical to our assessment of risk.
 We implement all our discretionary views in a process-driven, collaborative way to minimise human bias.

 Analysing financial markets is not an exact science; it is influenced by human behaviour, which is challenging to quantify.
-Computers excel in clearly defined activities and respond to well formulated questions, but humans remain key in formulating the right questions, defining the end goal and interpreting the results.
-We believe that this collaboration between human intelligence and machine-led analysis leads to smarter, faster and better-informed investment decisions.
+Computers excel in responding to well formulated questions with clear objectives.
+Humans remain key in asking the right questions, interpreting the results and adapting as markets evolve.
+We believe that a collaboration between human intelligence and machine-led analysis leads to smarter, faster and better-informed investment decisions.